andbararm/Safety-Example-Infineon-T2G/README.md

 > The CMSIS-Driver Ethernet accesses a variable in the Infineon DFP that is defined `static` in the current implementation.
 Therefore remove the `static` attribute in the file `%CMSIS_PACK_ROOT%/Infineon/T2G-B-H_DFP/1.2.1/Libraries/mtb-pdl-cat1/drivers/source/cy_ethif.c` as explained in [Patch/README.md](./Patch/README.md).
 For CI this patch is applied as part of the [Build_T2G_Release workflow](./.github/workflows/Build_T2G_Release.yaml).

-### App/T2G
+### T2G

-This is a practical demonstration of Arm FuSa RTS process isolation, using a simple traffic light controller to showcase safety classes, MPU zones, and fault handling on Cortex-M devices.
+The folder `App` contains the `T2G.csolution.yml` which is a practical demonstration of Arm FuSa RTS process isolation, using a simple traffic light controller to showcase safety classes, MPU zones, and fault handling on Cortex-M devices.

 The [App/T2G.csolution.yml](./App/T2G.csolution.yml) safety example uses three processor cores and contains: